moreno-isacchi/portfolio-canonical/lilypond-documentation/about-lilypond-input-syntax.rst

 Relative mode
 -------------

 In relative mode, LilyPond calculates the octave of a pitch in a different way.
-It determines the octave of a pitch by choosing the pitch that is closest in height to the preceding one.
+It determines the octave of a pitch by choosing the pitch that is the closest in height to the preceding one.
 In other words, it selects the octave so that the interval between two following pitches is less than a fifth.
 Then, it raises or lowers the octave according to the ``'`` or ``,`` marks, if present.

 Relative mode is used as follows:
 ::